MichaelSp/update-k8s-image/README.md

 - `container-name`: (Required) Name of the container that uses the image.
 This parameter is used to target only one container.

+- `multi-doc-error`: (`ignore|warn|fail`, Default: `warn`) How to handle errors in yml multi-doc files.
+  For 'ignore' and 'warn' the step will not fail if at least one document in the multi-doc could be updated.

 ## Outputs

 - `old-image-tag`: Image tag before replacement.
+For multi-doc-yaml files, only the last image will tag is considered.

 # Scenarios